legendzhouqiang/zbus/Readme.md

 QQ Discussion: **467741880**
 Star this project if you like zbus:)

+## 0. Install

+In zbus/server directory

+go build

+(No dependency)

+Clone clients in one command

+In zbus directory

+git submodule update --init --recursive

 ## 1. Features

 - Fast Message Queue in persisted mode, capable of Unicast, Multicast and Broadcast messaging models.